mattatlincoln/Numerical-Methods/README.md

 ## Assessments

-2 short tests per term - 20% of the mark.
-The assessment of these will be carried out in-class by academics and demonstrators.
-You will submit your work on Bb and then ask to have your work examined.
-You need to demonstrate an understanding of the methods used - both theory and computer code to implement the numerical methods.
-At the end of each half semester you will be credited with the mark if you have passed all the tests in that portion of the course.
-If you cannot demonstrate sufficient knowledge of the material in the test you can resubmit and try again.
-This is an opportunity to discuss your understanding of the material and to gain crucial feedback from your instructors.

-This module will also have two in-class tests - at the end of each semester (80% of total mark, 40% for each test).
+This module will have two in-class exams - at the end of each semester (100% of total mark, 50% for each test).
-The questions will be in a similar spirit as the weekly exercises and short-tests.
+The questions will be in a similar spirit to the weekly exercises.
+They will be a mixture of previously seen problems and problem solving exercises.

 ## Deadlines